RyaraSUKI/sugarcube-2-modloader-origin/docs/core/twinescript.md

 <p>Due to how SugarCube stores the state history a few constructs are <strong><em>not supported</em></strong> within story variables.</p>
 <ul>
 	<li>Circular references.
 If you need them, then you'll need to keep them out of story variables.</li>
 	<li>Property attributes, including getters/setters, and symbol properties.
-If you need them, then you'll need to use a class or similar non-generic object.</li>
+If you need them, then you'll need to use a class or similar non-generic object to encapsulate them.</li>
 	<li>
 		<p>Functions, including static—i.e., non-instance—methods, due to a few issues.</p>
 		<ol>